dydxprotocol/v4-clients/v4-client-js/README.md

 cd v4-client-js/examples
 ```

-These examples by default use a test account with `DYDX_TEST_MNEMONIC` from the TS client library under `v4-client-js/examples/constants`.
+These examples by default use a test account with `DYDX_TEST_MNEMONIC` from the TS client library under `v4-client-js/examples/constants`, but you can use any test address that you own.

 ### 3. Run the scripts with node